 Higher Open Called For Taiwan Stock Market

-(RTTNews) - The Taiwan stock market turned lower again on Thursday, one day after snapping the two-day slide in which it had slumped more than 260 points or 1.3 percent.
-The Taiwan Stock Exchange now sits just shy of the 20,550-point plateau, although it's likely to rebound again on Friday.
+(RTTNews) - The Taiwan stock market on Thursday snapped the four-day winning streak in which it had surged almost 1,250 points or 6.2 percent.
+The Taiwan Stock Exchange now sits just above the 21,730-point plateau although it's likely to tick higher again on Friday.

-The global forecast for the Asian markets is upbeat on easing trade concerns.
-The European and U.S. markets were mostly higher and the Asian bourses figure to follow that lead.
+The global forecast for the Asian markets is upbeat on easing inflation and tariff concerns.
+The European markets were up and the U.S. bourses were mostly higher and the Asian markets figure to follow that lead.

-The TSE finished slightly lower on Thursday following weakness from the plastics companies and mixed performances from the financials and technology stocks.

-Among the actives, CTBC Financial collected 0.25 percent, while First Financial dipped 0.20 percent, Fubon Financial perked 0.13 percent, Taiwan Semiconductor Manufacturing Company skidded 1.08 percent, United Microelectronics Corporation dropped 0.98 percent, Hon Hai Precision added 0.69 percent, Largan Precision jumped 1.67 percent, Catcher Technology sank 0.70 percent, MediaTek climbed 1.18 percent, Delta Electronics spiked 2.34 percent, Novatek Microelectronics tumbled 1.93 percent, Formosa Plastics tanked 2,86 percent, Nan Ya Plastics slumped 2.67 percent, Asia Cement declined 1.42 percent and Cathay Financial, Mega Financial and E Sun Financial were unchanged.

-The lead from Wall Street is positive as the major averages opened higher on Thursday and remained firmly in the green throughout the trading day.
+The lead from Wall Street is mostly positive as the major averages opened in the red on Thursday but rallied to finish mixed.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!